Thalapathi: Casting

 Rajinikanth played Surya, who is a representation of Karna.
 Rajinikanth insisted Karna's friend Duryodhana, who is important to the story, was correctly cast; Mammootty was eventually cast as Devaraj, the equivalent of Duryodhana.
 He was then filming for Joshiy's Kuttettan (1990) and initially declined the role after listening to Ratnam's narration of the story, but after advice from Joshiy, accepted.
 For the role of Surya's brother Arjun, Ratnam wanted someone with a sophisticated look and fluency in English.
 Mammootty suggested Jayaram to Ratnam for the role, but Jayaram declined due to scheduling conflicts.
 Ratnam saw Arvind Swamy in a television commercial and approached him to play Arjun; after a few screen tests, Arvind – who was only credited with his first name – was cast in his feature-film debut.
 Mammootty was paid ₹10 lakh and Amrish Puri, who portrayed the antagonist Kalivardhan, and shaved his head for the role, received ₹5 lakh for only five days of filming.

 Despite being almost three years younger than Rajinikanth, Srividya was cast as Surya's mother Kalyani.
-When Bhanupriya was cast as Padma, the widow of a man killed by Surya, whom she later marries, Ratnam told her there would be no songs for her because Surya "was the cause of her husband's death.
+Mohini was the original choice for the role that Bhanupriya eventually played.
+When Bhanupriya was cast as the widow of a man killed by Surya, whom she later marries, Ratnam told her there would be no songs for her because Surya "was the cause of her husband's death.
 So it can't be the start of a new romantic track".
 Ratnam said the casting of Bhanupriya showed "there was some weight to the character, and you don't have to invest in terms of songs and things like that.
 Her very presence makes the character strong".
 Shobana was cast as Subbulaxmi, her second film role opposite Rajinikanth after Siva (1989).
 Manoj K. Jayan was cast as Manoharan – his first role in Tamil cinema – after Ratnam was impressed with his performance in the Malayalam film Perumthachan (1990).
 Krishna was chosen to play the young version of Surya but the character was later scrapped because it affected the film's length.